Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

 \subsection{Training and testing errors}

-Tab. \ref{tab:train_test_errs} reports the energy and force root-mean-square errors (RMSEs) for the Fe-H GAP and tabGAP potentials calculated for training and testing sets of structures relevant to the intended use of the potential.
+Tab. \ref{tab:train_test_errs} reports the energy and force RMSEs for the Fe-H GAP and tabGAP potentials calculated for the training and testing sets.
 In general, both the energy and force errors are low, only a few $\si{meV/atom}$ and $\sim \SI{.1}{\eV/\angs}$, respectively.
 The H-specific force RMSEs are approximately double that of the total.
-A large fraction of this error originates from structures with unrealistically high local concentration of H atoms, for example, structures with a vacancy that contain $14$ H atoms.
+A large fraction of this error originates from structures with high local concentrations of H atoms, for example, structures with a Fe vacancy that contain $14$ H atoms.
 If such structures are ignored in the error calculation, the force RMSE drops to $\sim \SI{0.11}{\eV/\angs}$ for both training and testing sets with the tabulated potential.
-However, having such unrealistic structures in the training dataset of the Fe-H tabGAP was important for reproducing the physical behavior of H in the Fe lattice.
+However, having the dataset encompass the high local H concentration structures in the training of the Fe-H tabGAP was important for improving the performance of the potential in said conditions, such as in the maximum H capacity of the Fe vacancy.